Female Pattern Baldness

 The next thing they will look for is signs of high androgen levels, such as hair in unusual places (such as the face or lower abdomen), acne, or changes in your menstruation.

 They might then feel it is necessary to offer some tests, to rule out any further medical issues:

 - Microscopic examination of the hair

-There are many products out there which claim to treat Female Pattern Baldness.
+There are many products out there that claim to treat Female Pattern Baldness.
 However, you need to be careful while choosing your medication.
-To lessen any risks of side effects, you should stick to the ones that are suggested by your Doctor or medical expert.
+To lessen any risks of side effects, you should stick to the ones that are suggested by your doctor or medical expert.

 Some of the treatments your doctor may suggest include: